unraid/docs/docs/legacy/FAQ/Check_Disk_Filesystems.md

     array device symbol (e.g. md1, md13, etc).
 So the device name would be something like /dev/sdj1, /dev/sdx1, etc.

-## Drives formatted with ReiserFS using unRAID v4
+## Drives formatted with ReiserFS using Unraid v4

 * *Note: for more info on the **reiserfsck** tool and its options, see [reiserfsck](#reiserfsck).*
-* *Note2: unRAID data disks formatted with ReiserFS use [ReiserFS version 3.6](http://en.wikipedia.org/wiki/ReiserFS).*
+* *Note2: Unraid data disks formatted with ReiserFS use [ReiserFS version 3.6](http://en.wikipedia.org/wiki/ReiserFS).*

-* This section is only for users who are running any version of unRAID prior to v5.0-beta8d, including all unRAID v4 versions.
-If you are running a later version, please go to the previous section, [Drives formatted with ReiserFS using unRAID v5 or later](#drives-formatted-with-reiserfs-using-unraid-v5-or-later).
+* This section is only for users who are running any version of Unraid prior to v5.0-beta8d, including all Unraid v4 versions.
+If you are running a later version, please go to the previous section, [Drives formatted with ReiserFS using Unraid v5 or later](#drives-formatted-with-reiserfs-using-unraid-v5-or-later).

 * The **reiserfsck** instructions here are designed to check and fix